 Hi!
 My name is Kathleen Simon, and I am a New York State licensed, American Speech-Language-Hearing Association (ASHA) certified speech-language pathologist and New York State Teacher of Students with Speech and Language Disabilities (TSSLD).
 I was recently presented with my second ACE Award by the American-Speech-Language-Hearing Association for going above and beyond the continuing education requirements in my field.

-I am excited to start my sixth year at Hinsdale Central School District!
+I am excited to start my seventh year at Hinsdale Central School District!
 It is my mission to provide students with high quality, evidence-based services that result in the speech and language skills necessary to achieve academic and social success.

 WHAT IS SPEECH-LANGUAGE THERAPY?